diondokter/device-driver/book/src/using-the-macro.md

   - `default-features = false`
   - `features = ["toml"]`

+> [!tip]
-With these steps the compile times should be acceptable.
+> With these steps the compile times should be acceptable.
 However, they can be further optimized by getting rid of the macro alltogether.
 This is explained in the cli chapter.